-Yeah.
-It’s kind of, we kind of have to take a posture of being a guide of sorts, like a patient guide with everybody.
+Michael Luchen Yeah.
+It's kind of, we kind of have to take a posture of being a guide of sorts, like a patient guide with everybody.

-So, I’m curious, one last question before we start to wrap up.
-You know, you’re in a really prestigious role.
+Michael Luchen So, I'm curious, one last question before we start to wrap up.
+You know, you're in a really prestigious role.
 You have a great career.
 You are coaching and training folks on the side.

 So you have like a really intimate knowledge of our industry.
 So I want to ask you, where do you see product management going in order to be successful in it?
 What does product management of the next, I was going to say five years, but that's too long, so let's just say three years kind of look like?

-I think it’s probably going to start splitting down a little bit into more specialisms because I think product management started very broad.
+Sam Higham I think it's probably going to start splitting down a little bit into more specialisms because I think product management started very broad.
 And so it means so many different things to so many different people.
-I think somehow it’s going to start slicing it up into two more specialties, more particular types of product management people.
+I think somehow it's going to start slicing it up into two more specialties, more particular types of product management people.